Passer au contenu principal

 Grossesse

 You must not take statins if you are pregnant or planning to become pregnant.
-They can interfere with the development of the foetus.
+They can interfere with the development of the fetus.
 Use effective contraception while taking this medicine and stop immediately if you suspect you are pregnant.

 You must report any unexplained muscle pain, tenderness, or weakness to your doctor immediately.
 In rare cases, statins can cause severe muscle breakdown (rhabdomyolysis) which can lead to kidney damage.